Skip to main content

 Wanderin’ Free

 To clarify I am in no way trying to excuse the vitriol dealt out by racists.
 It isn’t fair how much members of historically marginalized communities, especially those in the public eye, have to endure simply because some people have never given thought to their privilege.
 The counternarratives spun against things like racebending ignore how POC communities don’t have the luxury of pretending that the broken racial dynamics don’t exist and don’t cause them real harm.
-Hence, the need for dramatic gestures like casting a black actress in a traditionally white role.
+Hence, the need for dramatic gestures like casting a Black actress in a traditionally white role.

 It's worth acknowledging that achieving social equality depends on more than any single action by any single film.
-I don’t want to place too much importance on this movie as the one shot the black community has at the spotlight.
+I don’t want to place too much importance on this movie as the one shot the Black community has at the spotlight.
 There are other movies that advance racial equality, probably even more than this one, especially if you look outside of mainstream Hollywood.
 Films where you have minorities behind the camera as well as in front of it.
 Films like those Gates mentions in her New York Times piece.

 I myself haven’t yet decided whether or not this remake will be a theater experience for me.
 I’m still holding out to see whether the inevitable plot changes are done with a mind for people who actually like the animated film, or if it’s more of Disney confessing their insecurities about their own brand in that way that feels slightly too revealing ...
 (We get it, Disney.
-Buzzfeed told you that Snow White would never sit at the cool table with all the other strong female role models, and you just never really got over it, but you should really talk with someone about that …)
+Buzzfeed told you that Snow White would never sit at the cool table with all the other strong female role models, and you just never really got over it, but you really should talk with someone about that …)

-At the same time, whether or not a person purchases a ticket to see The Little Mermaid on the big screen, that person has control over the larger dialogue surrounding a black actress playing a “white” Disney Princess.
+At the same time, whether or not a person purchases a ticket to see The Little Mermaid on the big screen, that person has control over the larger dialogue surrounding a Black actress playing a “white” Disney Princess.
 And I’m hoping that those of us who don't have to personally bear the brunt of the backlash will be self-aware enough to look outside our own lived experiences and consider what this might mean for the little girls who are getting to see that they are, in the words of Rose, "worthy of the crown."
 Maybe more than just holding our tongue, we'll be bold enough to politely correct misinformation that gets passed around and, when necessary, call out flagrant hate speech when we see it.

 Bailey has recently shared with Variety what seeing someone like her in this kind of role growing up would have done for her own self-perception,